rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 Materials that are brought onsite should be stored according to [link to storage information for acquisitions]

 #### 2.2.2 Airtable
-The first step in documenting the collection, is creating a record in the [Acquisitions & Accessioning base in Airtable](< Search the Acquisitions & Accessioning base in Airtable for information about the collection under the Potential and/or Not yet Received Acquisitions (MSS/EUA) heading on the left menu.
+Airtable is the system we use to document the process of acquisitions through accessioning.
+When materials come onsite, they are entered into the sheet and updated as the archivist moves through the process.
+The first step in documenting the collection, is creating a record in the [Acquisitions & Accessioning base in Airtable](<https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwM1W5reGNIwQRe3?blocks=hide>)

+Search the Acquisitions & Accessioning base in Airtable for information about the collection under the Potential and/or Not yet Received Acquisitions (MSS/EUA) heading on the left menu.
 Update the record with information from the deed
 |   **Required Fields**                                   |                                                                                                                                                                                                                                               |
 |----------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 Creator|Usually the main heading of the collection, but can be the donor name